 Java Web Frameworks Index

-In this post, we look at various Java web frameworks and try to establish a popularity index among them, not unlike the TIOBE programming languages ranking.
-We've gathered the data at the following services: StackOverflow, LinkedIn, GitHub, and Google search, and unified it through a simple, but effective ranking formula.
-And we rank some of the most prominent Java web frameworks according to this popularity index.
+In this post, we look at various framework for Java types and try to establish a popularity index among them, not unlike the TIOBE programming languages ranking.
+We've gathered the data at the following services: StackOverflow, LinkedIn, GitHub, and Google search, and unified it through a simple, but effective, ranking formula.
+And, we rank some of the most prominent Java web frameworks according to this popularity index.
+Keep reading to learn which framework for Java is right for you.

 Most Popular Java Web Frameworks